slowernews/hamster-system/README.md

 ---
 ### Non-actionable inputs (references and notes):

-- Few long notes are easier to manage than many short notes.
-We can see them as *flat wikis* and use text editor's built-in search to navigate them.<sup id="refnote4"> [4](#footnote4)</sup>.
+- few long notes are easier to manage than many short notes.
+See them as *flat wikis* and use text editor's built-in search for navigation.<sup id="refnote4"> [4](#footnote4)</sup>.

-- guarantee future data exchange and serialization with [YAML](https://www.json2yaml.com/convert-yaml-to-json) on your references file.
+- hint: guarantee future data exchange and serialization with [YAML](https://www.json2yaml.com/convert-yaml-to-json) on your references file.

 ---
 ### Screenshots: